 Global Material Shortage Update

-main conductor in PCB laminate; however it is also a key material used in batteries, in particular car batteries for which there is particularly high global demand.
-With predicted triple-figure
+as the main conductor in PCB laminate; however it is also a key material used in batteries, in particular car batteries for which there is particularly high global demand.
+With predicted

-production in 2018, an improved version of the 7nm process using extreme ultraviolet (EUV) will be ready for volume production a year later, according to the company’s co-CEO C.C.
-Wei.
+technology to volume production in 2018, an improved version of the 7nm process using extreme ultraviolet (EUV) will be ready for volume production a year later, according to the company’s

 TSMC's manufacturing technologies are targeting four main applications - mobile, high-performance computing, automotive and IoT, Wei

 indicated.
 TSMC has already moved its 10nm process technology focusing mainly on mobile devices to volume production.

 TSMC will offer its 7nm process technology for mobile products, HPC and automotive applications.
 The foundry has had 12 7nm

 tape-outs for mobile devices, and expects to finalize 7nm chip designs for HPC, Wei said.
 TSMC's 7nm process will meet the automotive AEC-Q100 (Grade 0) standard in 2018, according to Wei.